mlcommons/algorithmic-efficiency/experiments/README.md

 ### 2. Run a Workload

-Run a workload with the `--log_dir` option to produce a `metrics.csv` file.
+Run a workload with the `--log_dir` option to produce a `measurements.csv` file.
 Here we run the simplest workload, an MLP JAX model with the MNIST dataset, for only 2 training trials with hyperparameters randomly picked from the acceptable range specified in `tuning_search_space.json`.
 ```bash
 $ python3 algorithmic_efficiency/submission_runner.py \
     --framework=jax \